 By: Sam Marquit, an independent ‘green’ contractor and co-author of Fair Marquit Value

-In Asia, for example, The Wild Asia Responsible Tourism Awards recognizes community engagement and development, wildlife conservation and protection of natural areas, cultural preservation, and resource efficiency as categories in their responsible tourism award show.
-Basically, Wild Asia works to preserve nature by helping businesses create a greener, more sustainable business plan.
-Their work gains recognition for a wide variety of eco-conscious decisions, such as choosing to install overheads and faucets with automatic shut off valves for water conservation.
+In Asia, such as, The Wild Asia Responsible Tourism Awards recognizes community engagement.
+Plus toward the development of wildlife conservation and protection of natural areas.
+Plus cultural preservation and resource efficiency.
+That’s as categories in their responsible tourism award show.
+Basically, Wild Asia works to keep nature.
+They do this by helping businesses create a greener, more sustainable business plan.
+Their work gains recognition for a variety of eco-conscious decisions, such as choosing to install overheads and faucets with automatic shut off valves for water conservation.

 New York City is another great example of a major tourist destination that is making great strides toward eco-responsibility.
-Many New York hotels are making great strides toward creating self-sustainability, reduction of carbon footprints, and making accommodations for waste recycling.
-The ink48 Hotel, for example, implemented an Earthcare program whereby members can offer suggestions on how the hotel can make a more positive impact on the earth.
+Many New York hotels are making great strides toward creating self-sustainability, reduction of carbon footprints, and making their lodging for waste recycling.
+The ink48 Hotel, such as, implemented an Earthcare program whereby members can offer suggestions on how the hotel can make a more positive impact on the earth.

-It is everyone’s responsibility to help make the our own city a better, greener place to live so it’s wonderful to see hotel accommodators taking responsibility and beginning to create ways to make their facilities more sustainable and operate more efficiently, effectively, and environmentally friendly.
+It is everyone’s responsibility to make their park of the world or city, town or village.
+Make it a better, greener place to live.
+So it’s wonderful to see hotels taking responsibility and creating ways to make their facilities more sustainable.
+Thereby run more efficiently, effectively, and environmentally friendly.
 As a commercial contractor for entities taking these strides, it’s gratifying and uplifting to know I have had a hand in the progress.